 The University, in conjunction with our partners in the nine affiliated hospitals within the Toronto Academic Health Science Network (TAHSN), has developed an Equity, Diversity and Inclusion Action Plan to both increase the number of Canada Research Chairs from the federally designated groups, and to develop procedures and initiatives that enable the university community to work towards our shared responsibility to create an inclusive and equitable environment to conduct world-class research.

 The Equity, Diversity and Inclusion Action Plan was developed in consultation with the affiliated hospitals (TASHN Research Committee), senior university leadership, divisional leaders (Principals, Deans, Academic Directors and Chairs – PDAD&C) and relevant groups within the university community including the VPRI Equity and Diversity in Research and Innovation Working Group (EDRI), the Research Advisory Board (RAB) and the Institutional Research Leaders Group (IRLG).
 Following consultation the plan was approved by the Vice-President, Research and Innovation under authority delegated from the Governing Council through the Research Administration Policy.

 In concert with central university efforts to raise awareness of issues related to equity, diversity and inclusion within the CRC program and our research enterprise more broadly, these groups are being asked to discuss these issues with their faculty, staff and students.
 Many of our divisions are already undertaking significant initiatives related to equity, diversity and inclusion; these are highlighted in the Action Plan.

-The Office of the Vice-President, Research and Innovation is currently drafting the university’s Strategic Research Plan (SRP) for the next five years.
+The Office of the Vice-President, Research and Innovation has released the university’s Strategic Research Plan (SRP) for the next five years.
 The SRP provides direction for how to support university scholarship by identifying strategic objectives and enabling actions.
 A key objective is a commitment to equity, diversity and inclusion in the university’s research enterprise.
 Enabling actions to achieve equity, diversity and inclusion goals are currently being developed and include broader communication about how excellence flourishes in a diverse, equitable and inclusive research and innovation environment.